mys1024/worker-fn/README.md

 English | [中文文档](./README_zh.md)

-`worker-fn` hides the complexity of communication between the main thread and [Worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) threads, making it easy to call functions defined in the Worker.
+`worker-fn` hides the complexity of communication between the JavaScript main thread and [Worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) threads, making it easy to call the functions defined in workers.

-`worker-fn` allows you to create **proxy functions** in the JavaScript main thread that call corresponding **worker functions** defined in Worker threads.
-The proxy function has the same function signature as the worker function (except that the return value of the proxy function will be wrapped in a Promise).
+`worker-fn` allows you to create **proxy functions** in the main thread that call the corresponding **worker functions** defined in Worker threads through message events.
+Proxy functions have the same function signatures as the corresponding worker functions (except that the return values of proxy functions will be wrapped in Promises).

 ![Concept](./docs/concept.png)

 ## Usage

-### Using in browsers or Deno
+### Using in browser or Deno

 In `math.worker.ts`: